Itombwe Owl

 Forest clearing for agricultural purposes and grazing are a concern in the region (especially in Itombwe where the only specimen of this species was found).
 It is assumed that the Itombwe Owl is in decline due to habitat loss.
 The gallery forest in the central savanna plateau where the only specimen was found is being destroyed as we speak (IUCN Red List).
 Mining and hunting may also be factors that are exacerbating this species' decline (Birds of the World).

-According to experts, Itombwe is ranked as perhaps the single most important forest for bird conservation in Africa despite its lack of conservation status.
+According to experts, Itombwe is ranked as perhaps the single most important region for bird conservation in Africa despite its lack of conservation status.
 Its importance has only grown over the years as rapid agricultural expansion has devastated the gallery montane forests at its southern and western edges (Butynski et al., 1997).
 By the 1990s, half of the habitats in Itombwe had already been modified or degraded.
 Despite its importance in terms of conservation, many locals fear that the creation of a park in Itombwe might lead to them being expelled from their homes.
 This region (especially the Itombwe Massif in the African Great Lakes region) is one of the most densely populated and underdeveloped regions in Africa (Omari et al., 1999).
 The degree of habitat devastation is worse now due to higher rates of agricultural/pastoral expansion, hunting, and political violence.
 This a challenge since many endemic species cannot tolerate modified habitats.
 Due to the fact that the last Itombwe Owl was found in a disturbed habitat, it stands to reason that this species can tolerate modified habitats but no one knows to what extent.

 An important area for this species in Itombwe is the Albertine Rift.
 Historically, this region was covered by montane forests with bamboo at higher elevations (1,600-3,500 m).
 Above the forest are Afroalpine grasslands, ericaceous shrublands, and moorlands.
 Within these environments, the rift itself is a series of mountain chains that border lakes in Central East Africa with a large part being present in the Democratic Republic of the Congo.
 The mountains with a large concentration of endemic birds stretch for 1,200 km from the Lendu Plateau to the west of Lake Albert.
 The Itombwe Owl is seen to be a low-elevation, small-range species in the Albertine Rift.
 According to a study done by Bober et al. (2001), endemic birds in the rift that occur at higher elevations occupy more mountain ranges while those restricted to fewer mountain ranges have narrow altitudinal ranges on lower slopes.
 As far as they know, the Albertine Rift is not known to have any endemic birds restricted to high altitudes and that many montane species are capable of using lower elevation forest.
 This implies that the Itombwe Owl may have a wider range into other habitats.
 However, this poses a challenge towards this species' conservation since its need for mosaic environments implies that this species exists on both the upper and lower slopes of the rift.
 As of now, the lower slopes are more subject to deforestation than the upper slopes; a phenomenon that could be leading towards the decline of this species.